 He joined the Finance, Audit & Risk Management Committee as a member with expertise in accounting and audit and risk management, his term will expire on 31 May 2018.

-Kim is currently a community member on the Dental Board of Australia, Chair of Hear For You (a not for profit for deaf and hard of hearing teenagers) and Company Secretary of Pittwater Business Limited.
+Kim is currently a community member on the Dental Board of Australia and Chair of Hear For You (a charity, registered with ACNC and ASIC, that empowers deaf and hard of hearing teenagers).

 Kim holds an Honours Degree in Science from the University of Sydney, a graduate Diploma of Education and is a Graduate of the Australian Institute of Company Directors.